TheShadow29/VidSitu/EXPTS.md

 Pre-trained models are uploaded on google drive.

+To run a particular model see `cmd` under log.

 # Verb Prediction

 |    | Name        | Model Tag             | Model                                                                       | Log                                                                       |